Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 You should see the firmware being written to your Spider.

 Now remove the jumper between 3.3V and BT0.
-Press reset button
+Press the reset button on the Spider.

+Run "lsusb" again and you should see a device by the name "OpenMoko, Inc.".
+This is your Spider running Klipper.

 run the command "sudo service klipper start".